EGR314-S-2026-201/EGR314-S-2026-201.github.io/docs/01-Organization/Team-Organization.md

 ## Product Mission Statement

- > "Team 201’s goal is to design a modular, aquatic exploration device capable of operating in environments that are unsafe for humans, capturing images of and gathering data from its surroundings reliably and effectively.”
+ > "Team 201’s goal is to design a modular exploration device capable of operating in environments that are unsafe for humans, capturing images of and gathering data from its surroundings reliably and effectively.”

 Our team agreed on this mission statement as it reflects our overall goals for this project.
 It explains our functional intentions for the project while also giving an idea of our attitude and drive to create a successful product.